Human rights in Bahrain: Public gatherings

 While public demonstrations about various issues regularly take place, they have sometimes resulted in clashes between the police and youths.
-Fifteen Bahraini Shia activists were arrested between 16 and 20 May May 2007 following clashes the police.
+Fifteen Bahraini Shia activists were arrested between 16 and 20 May 2007 following clashes with the police.
 Thirteen remain in custody, (as of June 2007) according to the Bahrain Youth Society for Human Rights.
 In response to the problem presented by violent protestors, the Serbia-based human rights group, the Centre for Applied Non-Violent Action and Strategies, has been invited to Bahrain to teach demonstrators how to demonstrate peacefully.
 Under the scheme begun in 2007, peace camps will be set up in various trouble spots where specialists will advise on using protest strategies that do not involve violence.
 It is expected that a thousand youths will go through the training scheme.

 The Interior Ministry had to resist pressure in May 2007 from business leaders to 'crack down' on the rioters, as well as deal with concerns that local residents would take matters into their own hands and deal with the rioters themselves.
 Concerns about vigilantism resulted in a call by Central Municipal Council vice-chairman Abbas Mahfoodh for closer cooperation between politicians and the Interior Ministry to stamp out rioting, after residents of the town of Tubli confronted and chased away three masked men who allegedly planned to commit acts of sabotage using Molotov cocktail firebombs.

 In a report issued in 2006, the "Arab Network for Human Rights Information" (a member of the International Freedom of Expression Exchange) documented two cases of human rights activists being harassed by government authorities, through physical and sexual assaults, and fabricated cases.

 Since June 2016, the village of Diraz has been besieged by the Bahraini government.
 The siege included the Bahraini government from forcibly preventing Shias to perform the congregational Juma (Friday) prayer in the Imam Al-Sadiq Mosque in Diraz.